Walking benefits your keto-diet

 Low-level aerobic activity is one of the main pillars of exercise on a keto diet and lifestyle and walking fits in perfectly.

-Walking is a low-moderate intensity exercise that does not explicitly require glucose as a fuel source and including walking as part of your regular routine can accelerate the body’s metabolic transition to becoming a fat burner.
+Walking is a low-moderate intensity exercise that does not explicitly require glucose as a fuel source and including walking as part of your routine can accelerate the body’s metabolic transition to becoming a fat burner.
 We know that lowering insulin and balancing blood sugar is a massive component of this transition, so including post- walks after your meal for around 15 minutes will genuinely make an enormous difference on your road to keto-adaptation

 As tempting as it can be after a long day to lie down on the couch after dinner and call it a night, consider the vast benefits that walking provides, and imagine that those benefits are further escalated when you walk after eating.